-While negative \$309m appears to be a significant number it's important to recognise that the flight paths are an integral component of the airport itself.
-And the airport itself generates huge benefits to Western Sydney, Greater Sydney and NSW.
-By 2033 there will be more than 16,000 jobs on the airport site itself both in airport operations and in airport related businesses and ancillary services (retail, food services, accommodation, etc).
-Total jobs on the airport site are expected to increase to more than 69,000 by 2055.
-At an average GVA of around \$120,000 per worker total GVA generated by the airport in Year 2033 is expected to be \$1.6 billion increasing to \$8.3 billion by Year 2055.
+While negative \$309m appears to be a significant number it's important to recognise that the flight paths are an integral component of WSI itself.
+And the WSI itself generates huge benefits to Western Sydney, Greater Sydney and NSW.
+By 2033 there will be more than 16,000 jobs on the Airport Site itself both in airport operations and in airport related businesses and ancillary services (retail, food services, accommodation, etc).
+Total jobs on the Airport Site are expected to increase to more than 69,000 by 2055.
+At an average GVA of around \$120,000 per worker total GVA generated by WSI in Year 2033 is expected to be \$1.6 billion increasing to \$8.3 billion by Year 2055.
 The NPV of GVA over a project life out to 2055 is estimated at 45 billion dollars - 147 times more than the NPV of the economic costs of the flight paths.